aciceri/clife/readme.txt

 DESCRIPTION:
 A simple version of Conway's Game of Life written in C using the nCurses library.
+Press "p" to puase the program and "q" to quit.

 DEPENDENCIES:
 The only dependence is nCurses, on Debian-like system you can install it